Trust / Payments / 1958 / 1976-present

 Visa's official history traces the system to BankAmericard in 1958.
 The later naming move mattered because BankAmericard carried a U.S. banking origin while the payment system needed a broader public name.

 Visa says BankAmericard became Visa in 1976.
-The archive point is not only the shorter word.
+Grow Your Brand point is not merely the shorter word.
 It is that the brand had to become portable enough for travel, merchants, banks, and cardholders in many markets.

 Acceptance Became The Public Product